-Council continues to have a history of prudent financial management which means that Council continues to have the financial resources to invest in community infrastructure and deliver a large pipeline of capital works, which creates jobs, opportunities and services for the community.
+Like every organisation, Council's financial results for the past 3 years have been heavily impacted by a reduction in revenue arising from COVID-19.
+However, a history of prudent financial management means that Council continues to have the financial resources to invest in community infrastructure and deliver a large pipeline of capital works, which creates jobs, opportunities and services for the community.